gdumani/covidscraper/README.md

 Follow instructions from: `https://chromedriver.chromium.org/`.

 Quick tips:
-Verify that your are downloading the driver corresponding to your Chrome version!
+Verify that you are downloading the driver corresponding to your Chrome version!
 After downloading, unpack the file and copy it to a location in your path or add its current location to it.

 ### Ruby